tarantool/doc/doc/reference/tooling/tt_cli/export.rst

     {"age":13,"first_name":"Zachariah","id":3}

-Tuple fields that contain maps with non-string keys are converted maps with string keys:
+Tuple fields that contain maps with non-string keys are converted maps with string keys.

 TDG2 sets a limit on the number of tuples returned in result of a query execution in the `hard-limits.returned <https://www.tarantool.io/en/tdg/latest/reference/config/config_logic/#hard-limits>`_ TDG2 configuration parameter.
-When exporting TDG2 data, make sure that the result tuples count does not exceed this limit and set the export batch size (``--batch-size`` parameter) accordingly.
+When exporting data from TDG2, make sure that the result tuples count does not exceed this limit and set the export batch size (``--batch-size`` parameter) accordingly.
 For example, if your TDG2 cluster has a 1000 tuples return limit: